-We have developed AlphaVAT, a compliance suite comprising of three modules, which is specifically designed to allow businesses to meet the challenges of MTD for VAT.
+We have developed the MTD Compliance Suite comprising four modules which is specifically designed to allow businesses to meet the challenges of MTD for VAT.

 See below for more information on optimising data collection, automation of your processes, and guidance on selecting your MTD for VAT solution.

-Lloyd Bristow showcases how AlphaVAT, our MTD for VAT solution, enables 2019 and 2020 compliance requirements.
+Lloyd Bristow showcases how AlphaVAT, our MTD for VAT solution, enables compliance by meeting 2019 and 2020 requirements.

 80% of businesses currently rely upon them for tax purposes.
 But are they still the best tool for the job?

 Did you know spreadsheets can put the business at risk?
 Alastair Sharp summarises the dangers and how to overcome them.